wfmigrantaction/wfmigrantaction.github.io/about.md

 As life becomes ever more difficult for migrants across London, the UK and the world, we want to step up our work and fight back in solidarity and support of fellow human beings who are often suffering in the most extreme of circumstances.

 Walthamstow Migrants’ Action Group is governed by a Board of Trustees.
-You can read our constitution here.
+You can read our constitution <a href="/resources/WMAG-Constitution.pdf" target="_blank">here</a>.

 #### Photos from the 2018 WMAG AGM